Saturday, 31 December 2016

 Our next destination was the Palm Court Restaurant at the Balmoral Hotel, which we reached by parking at Ingliston and taking the tram into the city centre.
 This involved the risk of leaving the tree on the roof of the car unguarded, but luckily the honest residents of Edinburgh did not steal it and it was waiting for us on our return.
 The tram into the centre was excruciatingly slow.
 I had thought that it would take priority over other traffic on Princes Street but the tram crawled along so slowly that we could have walked the last couple of hundred yards faster!
 Edinburgh was hootching, but once we got into the restaurant at the Balmoral we found ourselves in an oasis of calm.

-Our afternoon tea was a gift that Jamie and Aisling gave us for last Christmas, so it was taken us a while to use the voucher!
+Our afternoon tea was a gift that Jamie gave us for last Christmas, so it was taken us a while to use the voucher!
 It was such a treat.
 We were brought a sumptuous array of tasty morsels including tiny sandwiches and sausage rolls, wee scones and delicious profiteroles.
 All the while we were serenaded by harp music which was being played on a balcony overlooking the room.
 Despite being an "afternoon tea" we were absoluted replete afterwards and were unable to eat anything else for the remainder of the day!

 Wings of a Dove

 On Thursday evening James and I went to see Madness at the Hydro.
 It was a fantastic concert.
 Special mention should be made of the Lightning Seeds who were the excellent support act, with many great songs of their own.
 Madness is one of the bands where James' and my taste in music coincide, and I have to say that it lived up to our expectations.
 "Our House" has long been one of my favourite songs and I was saying to James that I would quite like it to be played at my funeral because the lyrics do seem to describe our family quite well!
 I also particularly enjoyed "Wings of a Dove" and there were of course many more; they certainly have a large back catalogue of songs, and it was such a happy and pleasant atmosphere.
-At the end, before the encores, they brought on a pipe band who played Flower of Scotland and the whole audience sang along
+At the end, before the encores, they brought on a pipe band who played Flower of Scotland and the whole audience sang along.

-Thursday 15 December 2016
+Thursday, 15 December 2016

 RSNO Christmas Café Orchestra

-We were treated to a rather lovely Christmas concertyesterday; an evening with the RSNO’s CafĂ© Orchestra.
+We were invited to a rather lovely Christmas concert yesterday; an evening with the RSNO’s CafĂ© Orchestra.
 It was in a new auditorium at the Royal Concert Hall, which is very smart, and has only been open for a year, as the new home for the RSNO.
 The Henry Wood Hall, where Ally and Davie used to rehearse with the RSNO Junior Chorus, has now been sold.
 Being part of the Junior Chorus, directed by the amazing Christopher Bell, was a fantastic experience for the boys.
 They learned so much about music and also had the experience of performing on the stage in the choir.
 It was worth the long days on each Monday where we would set off for our respective schools in the morning, have tea, then choir, and then get home about 9 pm!
 The CafĂ© Orchestra performed a selection of 1920s Latin and Jazz Music – and the leader told us a bit about some of the composers such as Irving Berlin (rags to riches) and Cole Porter (riches to even more riches).
 Quite a lot of the music had a festive feel, given the time of year, and there was also a vocalist (Miriam Elwell-Sutton) who had a beautiful voice and sang “Have yourself a Merry Little Christmas”.
 We met quite a few people that we knew and chatted with them over drinks and canapĂ©s.

 Not Jury Service